-During the mutual health organisations days in December 2015, the mobilisation and involvement of the partners and allies of the PPSOGUI network played a major role in the adoption of this policy in Guinea.
-The policy has been translated into regulatory measures and into a concrete action plan.
-Political actions targeting national decision makers continue to implement it.
-The March 2018 national mutual health organisations days were an opportunity to further lobby decision makers.
+During the mutual health schemes days in December 2015, the mobilisation and involvement of the technical and financial partners of the PPSOGUI network, of the stakeholders active in the development of mutual health organisations in West Africa, of those in the movements of mutual health organisations in the UEMOA area sister countries and of the national and zonal multi-stakeholder social protection networks played a major role in the adoption of this policy in Guinea.

+The policy has yet to be translated into regulatory measures and into a concrete action plan.
+Therefore, political actions targeting national decision makers continue.
+The March 2018 national mutual health schemes days were an opportunity to further lobby decision makers.

 3.2.3.
-Based on a coherent set of measures24
+Based on a coherent set of measures